Winnebago Ekko Recalls

 Summary

-Cummins, Inc. (Cummins) is recalling certain Onan QG 2800i, and Onan QG 2800i EVAP generator sets.
-The fuel hose between the fuel filter and Injection Pump Module (IPM) may not be properly secured, which can cause a gas leak.
+Cummins, Inc. (Cummins) is recalling certain Onan QG 2800i and Onan QG 2800i EVAP generator sets.
+The fuel hose between the fuel filter and the Injection Pump Module (IPM) may not be adequately secured, causing a gas leak.

 NHTSA Campaign Number: 24V318000